 8. More frequent hugs can boost your immune system.

 "Research from psychoneuroimmunology (PNI) shows that hugging can boost levels of natural killer cells, lymphocytes, immunoglobulins, and other immune-boosting cells," Ramlakhan explains.
-And as Cole also notes, all that oxytocin produced from hugging supports your T-regulatory cells, which help keep your immune system strong.
+And as Cole also notes, all that oxytocin produced from hugging supports your T-regulatory cells13, which help keep your immune system strong14.